paguerre3/aws-devops-zero-to-hero/day-22/README.md

 Configuring Security Groups ensures that only the necessary traffic is allowed to and from your EKS worker nodes, enhancing the security of your EKS cluster.

-3. **Setting Up Internet Gateway (IGW)**
+**III.
+Setting Up Internet Gateway (IGW)**

 An **Internet Gateway (IGW)** is a horizontally scaled, redundant, and highly available AWS resource that allows communication between your VPC and the internet.
-To enable EKS worker nodes to access the internet for tasks like pulling container images, you need to set up an Internet Gateway in your VPC.
+To **enable EKS worker nodes to access the internet for tasks like pulling container images, you need to set up an Internet Gateway in your VPC**.
 Here's how to do it:

 1. **Create an Internet Gateway**:
    - Go to the AWS Management Console and navigate to the Amazon VPC service.